-Northern California Medical Associates, Family and Internal Medicine Physicians suggest getting this year’s flu vaccine, which is more likely to prevent most flu strains this year, according to experts.
+Northern California Medical Associates’ family medcicne and internal medicine physicians suggest getting this year’s flu vaccine, which is more likely to prevent most flu strains this year

 Penn State Milton S. Hershey Medical Center reports that this year’s flu vaccines are set to be a good match to most probable flu outbreaks.
 The flu vaccine is never 100 percent effective, even when scientists have done their homework to predict which strains will be most active.
 But this year experts are more certain that the CDC’s recommended vaccine with help to prevent flu outbreaks — an improvement over last year’s flu season.
 And, flu shot recipients who still get the flu will supposedly benefit by its effect to reduce the severity of symptoms.

 According to the Centers for Disease Control and Prevention (CDC) so far, the flu activity so far is low in the United States — and it’s hard to image that we’re already half way through the flu season.
 But as is typical each year, flu outbreaks don’t really begin to get off the ground until October, just as kids head back to school and the cooler weather forces everyone indoors.
 These conditions tend to lead to more exposure to flu germs that spread much easier in close quarters.
 Although flu symptoms can cause some people to only miss a few days of work or school, every year it also contributes to millions of more serious illnesses, hundreds of thousands of hospitalizations and thousands of deaths.

 The CDC estimates that an average of 36,000 people will die of flu this year in the U.S. alone, potentially more if new flu strains pop up that prove to be resistant to current antiviral drugs.
 With this in mind, prevention is the key to staying healthy.
 First on the list for prevention from the Internal Medicine Physicians of Northern California Medical Associates is a yearly flu vaccine for every person over the age of six months.